omerlatif123/Envirocabs-milestone-project1/README.md

 9. We want visitors to be aware of our social media presence, follow us on various media platform to expand our brand.

     On every page the website footer has follow us text with icons for Facebook, Snapchat, Twitter and Instagram.
 When visitor to the webpage clicks on the icons they are taken to their websites.
-Even on smaller devices the follow us section remains in the cneter of the footer.
+Even on smaller devices the follow us section remains in the center of the footer.

 10. We want visitors to be aware our community initiatives, this will be good PR for the company.

-    For further information about the company’s initiatives click on our commitments heading.
+    For further information about the company’s initiatives the visitor can click on our commitments heading.
 The page highlights the company’s commitment to the environment through its plant a tree initiative.
 It will highlight Envirocabs commitment to work with and support local communities through environmental schemes.
 Furthermore, local communities will be educated on sustainable living and becoming greener.

     ![image-14](assets/readme-files/image-13.png)
     ![image-15](assets/readme-files/image-14.png)